 Drivers must always be prepared for the unexpected, including rerouting (if a road is closed), speed limit or seat belt checkpoints, approaching emergency vehicles (with loud sirens and blinking lights), unsafe drivers, and breakdowns.
 All drivers must know how to respond if pulled over by the police, regardless of “guilt” or innocence and must know what to do and who to call if the car breaks down or runs out of gas or if they are involved in an accident.
 Driving also requires being responsible for the maintenance of the car, to some extent.
 Drivers need to make sure the car has enough gas, tires are properly inflated, and all parts (for example, turn signals) are functioning appropriately.

-An important step for parents and caregivers of teens with ASD who are considering driving is to schedule a doctor’s appointment to discuss any concerns, such as attention issues.
+An important step for parents and caregivers of autistic teens who are considering driving is to schedule a doctor’s appointment to discuss any concerns, such as attention issues.
 It might also help to talk with your teen’s network of support professionals when assessing specific skills associated with driving.

 The autism and driving research team at CHOP developed this list of questions they recommend discussing as a family and with your clinical and educational support team.
 You might also consider adding goals about driving to your individualized education plan (IEP).